microchip-ung/tcg-phc-dpll/zl3073x/ptp_zl3073x.md

 This document provides a detailed description of the ZL3073X driver code.
 The ZL3073X is a clock device driver that interfaces with the Linux kernel to provide functionalities such as reading and writing to device registers, handling PTP (Precision Time Protocol) operations, and managing DPLL (Digital Phase-Locked Loop) configurations.

-To enable Azurite Dpll Netlink, turn on CONFIG_DPLL
-To enable Azurite PHC, turn on CONFIG_PTP_1588_CLOCK_ZL3073X
+To enable Azurite Dpll Netlink, turn on CONFIG_DPLL.
+To enable Azurite PHC, turn on CONFIG_PTP_1588_CLOCK_ZL3073X.

 # Table of Contents